Major league home run leader Pete Alonso of New York Mets wins NL Rookie of the Year

-NEW YORK -- Pete Alonso of the New York Mets has been selected NL Rookie of the Year.
+NEW YORK -- Young sluggers known for their prodigious power, Pete Alonso and Yordan Álvarez knocked the Rookie of the Year voting out of the park.

+In a rarity for the major league home run leader, Alonso didn't land the biggest blow.

 Álvarez, a 22-year-old from Cuba, played 87 games after debuting in June, fewest by any position player to win AL Rookie of the Year.
 He hit 27 homers, batted .313, drove in 78 and had a 1.067 OPS for the pennant-winning Astros.
 He struggled at times in the postseason, but that was after voting had concluded.